 3. Develop your job title.

-The job title is the first thing candidates will notice about your job description.
+To write an effective job description, it’s critical that your job title is clear and attractive to candidates as it is the first thing candidates will notice or look for.
 And there are a lot of financial services job titles to choose from.
-As a result, it’s critical that your job title is clear and attractive to candidates.

 To capture attention and clearly outline the position, create a job title that is accurate and appealing.
 For example, “financial analyst” or “payroll coordinator” are clear, well known job titles.
 Avoid using buzzword job titles like “finance wizard” or “accounting ninja”.
-These titles don’t accurately describe the position along with creating confusion for candidates.
+These titles don’t accurately describe the position and could create confusion for candidates.
 In addition, certain descriptive words like ninja could be seen as gendered language, turning off some candidates.